 (3) Medical benefit claims are different than pharmacy claims

 Challenge: Much of the complexity related to clinical services lies in the fact that they are reimbursed through the medical benefit.
 These transactions involve a direct relationship with individual payers, each with a different set of rules and requirements.
 Medical benefit claims are also not processed in real-time, which means it can be weeks or even months before you know if the claim will be paid.

 Recommendation: During the claim adjudication process, it is essential to have a built-in set of rules for eligibility, coverage and other criteria for each payer, allowing you to know who qualifies for a clinical service, how much you’ll be reimbursed for the service and the amount to charge the patient.
 Those rules should be applied to the claim in real time, giving you the ability to correct any potential issues before submitting the claim.
 This process ensures that the claim includes all of the required information and increases the likelihood of receiving the expected reimbursement, reducing much of the risk around medical benefit reimbursement.
 Without the real-time knowledge, you’ll be left sending invoices to patients after you’re reimbursed, similar to a physician’s office.

 As provider status for pharmacists expands, a growing number of clinical services covered under the medical benefit will create new ways for you to serve your patients and grow your business.
 Putting the right documentation and billing infrastructure in place means you will face fewer obstacles to bringing new revenue-generating clinical services to your patients.

-Shelley Hansell, SVP Client Relations & Revenue Cycle Product Management
+Shelley Hansell, EVP Client Relations & Revenue Cycle Product Management